7 min read

 Debugging PICOs?

-I've found myself dropping into the habit of using the terms COFF and PICO interchangeably, but this isn't really accurate.
+I find myself dropping into a habit of using the terms COFF and PICO interchangeably, but this isn't accurate.
 A COFF is the artefact produced by the compiler and a PICO is what Crystal Palace produces from a COFF.
-That means you cannot take a raw COFF and attempt to run it in a loader (via PicoLoad/PicoEntryPoint).
-We therefore we cannot test them in a loader like I showed with a DLL and xxd.
+That means you cannot take a COFF and attempt to run it in a loader (via PicoLoad/PicoEntryPoint).

 A PICO is produced via a spec file, where you'd do something like: